Date of Degree

 Copyright 2012 Charles Francis Williams

 Williams, Charles Francis.
-"Eros in America: Freud and the counter culture." dissertation, University of Iowa, 2012.
+"Eros in America: Freud and the counter culture."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.